20 Indoor Spelling Practice Activities for Active Learners - (A look at how to help a child with spelling difficulties or spelling problems and adhd).

 The year has been dedicated to my focus on these challenges he deals with daily, and to find ways to help him cope with them, and to hopefully find healing him from them as much as is possible.

 Spelling lists are not easy for many kids who deal with anxiety and attention deficit problems.
+In fact, spelling problems and adhd seem to many times go and in hand.
 First of all, READING can be a struggle, as your eyes and brain need to focus on the page long enough to be fluent when reading and to exhibit comprehension of the passages you read.
+However, I know that many kids have problems with spelling but not reading.
+We are all different!

 So, if reading itself is a struggle, along with basic phonics instruction, a long and tedious spelling list can possibly be overwhelming for some.